 Outside this voltage range the UE if powered on, shall not make ineffective use of the radio frequency spectrum.
-In no case shall the UE exceed the transmitted levels as defined in clause 6.2 of TS 38.101-1[X] for extreme operation.
+In no case shall the UE exceed the transmitted levels as defined in TS 38.101-1[6, Section 6.2] for extreme operation.
 In particular, the UE shall inhibit all RF transmissions when the power supply voltage is below the manufacturer declared shutdown voltage.

 E.2.3 Vibration